kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(2\) An experimental certificate for an aircraft not issued for the purpose of operating amateur-built aircraft, operating primary kit-built aircraft, or operating light-sport aircraft.

-\(3\) A change from one airworthiness classification to another, for an aircraft already identified as prescribed in §45.11.
+\(3\) A change from one airworthiness classification to another, for an aircraft already identified as prescribed in [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.11   Marking of products.|§45.11]].

 \[Amdt.
 21-13, 32 FR 188, Jan.
 10, 1967, as amended by Amdt.
 21-51, 45 FR 60170, Sept.
 11, 1980; Amdt.
 21-70, 57 FR 41368, Sept.
 9, 1992; Amdt.
 21-85, 69 FR 44862, July 27, 2004\]